biicode/docs/hardware/rpi/biicodews.rst

 Code as usual
 ^^^^^^^^^^^^^

-Copy the code that you want to compile into your ``block folder``.
+Copy the code that you want to compile into your :ref:`block folder <layouts>`.
 For example:

 **hello.h**